leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 ### `tasks/check_vars.yml`

-I use this file to very that required variables are defined.
+I use this file to ensure that required variables are defined.

 {% highlight yaml %}